MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/location-directive-inventory-picking-aging.md

 # Location directive inventory picking aging

 Read this topic to learn how to use FIFO (first in, first out) and LIFO (last in, first out) location directive strategies during picking.
-These strategies work in conjunction with aging dates recorded for locations and license plates to track when inventory first entered the warehouse.
+These strategies work in conjunction with aging dates recorded for locations to track when inventory first entered the warehouse.
+The feature *Location directive inventory picking aging* will use the date on the location, and the feature *Warehouse location status* will update the date on the location based on the date from the license plate.

 You can use these strategies to ship both batch and non-batch tracked items based on when the inventory entered the warehouse.
 This can be especially useful for non-batch tracked inventory where an expiration date is not available for use in sorting.